 Considering the downside and additional expense attributed to extras, these fees can be justified, translating into “change orders” by the general contractor.

 Change orders in a successful project typically run anywhere from 8% to 12% of the total construction cost, approximately the design fee.

-In Conclusion: Design does matter – Hire a qualified design professional who will protect your investment and bring added value to your project while saving you headaches, cost overruns and delays.
+In Conclusion: Design matters – So make sure that you hire a qualified design professional who will protect your investment and bring added value to your project while saving you headaches, cost overruns, and delays.